 Since we provide individualized one-to-one instruction, the student-instructor match is critically important.
 One instructor is usually assigned to the student throughout the entire course.
 This establishes a critical relationship, and ensures that one member of our team is ultimately responsible for progress and results.
 Upon request, however, a student may change instructors at any point with a single telephone call.

 In the first appointment, the instructor and student build a rapport, confirm starting scores, and establish goals.
 We review the mechanics of the Course, and our expectations.
-We then teach “quizmanship;” we offer information and suggestions on every aspect of mastering the examination, when and how many times to take it, and how to get real tests back for later diagnostic post-mortems.
+We then teach “quizmanship”; we offer information and suggestions on every aspect of mastering the examination, when and how many times to take it, and how to get real tests back for later diagnostic post-mortems.
 We explain directions, how to improve speed and accuracy, how to guess, how to strip a reading passage, how to identify and conquer categories of mathematics problems.
 We also teach the specific grammar errors continually reappearing on the test, and the necessary components for the written essay.
 We continually point out common errors, traps, tricks and forced carelessness.

-Proctored Practice Tests are offered most Saturday and Sunday mornings at 10am.
-During the Practice Tests, students can complete their full-length test that has been assigned as homework in a more realistic test-center environment.
+Proctored Practice Tests are offered most Saturday and Sunday mornings at 9am.
+During the Practice Tests, students can complete the full-length test that has been assigned as homework in a more realistic test-center environment.
 Taking the test with us eliminates the possible issues of barking dogs, text messages, telephone calls and extended trips to the refrigerator or bathroom that a student may experience at home.
-It assures us that the timings is exact, and that the entire test has been completed in one sitting (full fatigue factor).
+It assures us that the timings are exact, and that the entire test has been completed in one sitting (full fatigue factor).
 Our test-center atmosphere also provides the actual vicissitudes of a real test center, such as other students coughing, blowing their noses, tapping their pencils, etc. Any food or beverage served to students during a test break is complimentary.

 When enrolled in a course, students and parents have access to the online Student Portal.
 The Student Portal provides each family with all homework scores as well as other important information.
 Scores from homework are uploaded within 24 hours of each appointment.
-Generally, an instructor will also leave a table of scores in the front of a student’s book.
+Generally, an instructor will also leave a table of scores in the front of a student’s test booklet.
 An instructor will telephone or email a parent with a progress report as often as the parent would like (as indicated in a Welcome Survey before the start of a course).
 If we find any deviation from normal expectations, an instructor will contact a parent immediately.

-The SSAT (Secondary School Admissions Test) an the ISEE (Independent School Entrance Exam) are both offered at different levels for students entering different grades.
+The SSAT (Secondary School Admissions Test) and the ISEE (Independent School Entrance Exam) are both offered at different levels for students entering different grades.
 The HSPT (High School Placement Test) is a test for entrance into 9th grade and higher for Catholic High Schools.
 These tests are usually taken by students whose schools only go through grade 8, students changing from public to private school, students changing private schools, and students applying to boarding schools.
 Testing requirements vary by school, so please check with individual schools to verify which test(s) they accept.
-To prepare for theses tests, we often begin with an Initial Diagnostic Assessment to understand a student's initial abilities.
+To prepare for these tests, we often begin with an Initial Diagnostic Assessment to understand a student's current abilities.
 The results are then discussed in a follow-up consultation and a plan is formulated to help the student achieve his or her full potential.